falbav/Text_Analysis_Chicha/README.md

 # Text_Analysis_Chicha
 By Fabiola M. Alba Vivar

-I created a code in R that uses text and sentimental analysis to analyse one of my favorite playlist: Peruvian Psychedelic Chicha
+I created a code in R that uses text and sentimental analysis to analyse one of my favorite playlists: Peruvian Psychedelic Chicha

 Recommended: Listen to the playlist while reading this: spotify:playlist:5owR7sSGZ0cCE8E5gsNW8x